icodestuff-io/laravel-mailwind/README.md

 ## About Laravel MailWind
 Use TailwindCSS to design your Laravel Mailables instead of relying on markdown or inline styles.

+> It is required you have Node.js install on your machine as we use https://github.com/soheilpro/mailwind under the hood.

 ## Installation